TULiberalArts/Creative-Writing/pages/graduate.md

 sidebar: true
 sidebar_content: sidebars/graduate.html
 ---
-If you have a passion for creative writing, a master’s degree can help you hone your craft and embark upon your literary career as a fiction writer or poet.
+If you have a passion for creative writing, a master’s degree can help you hone your craft and launch your literary career as a fiction writer or poet.
 At Temple University, you can earn a Master of Fine Arts (MFA) degree in Creative Writing as a full-time or [part-time](#part-time-mfa-program) student.
-You’ll develop the skills needed to write fiction or poetry of publishable quality, define your individual voice and aesthetics and experience a diversity of approaches to literary forms as you prepare to [submit manuscripts](#writer-in-residence-program) to journals, publishers and agents.
+You’ll develop the skills needed to write fiction or poetry of publishable quality, define your individual voice and aesthetics and experience a diversity of approaches to literary forms as you prepare to submit manuscripts to journals, publishers and agents.
 Familiarize yourself with our curriculum and tuition and fees so you can [apply](#admission-requirements) today and begin studying with celebrated authors.

 ## Earn Your MFA in Creative Writing
 ![Temple University]({{site.baseurl}}/media/resized 041608_berksmallgate015-cropped_1.jpg){:.responsive-img .img-right}